 Since the initial announcement of CMMC, suppliers working in federal supply chains have been anxious to take the steps required to achieve CMMC compliance.
 Unfortunately, it's been a "hurry up and wait" situation.
+Until now.

-The Cybersecurity Maturity Model Certification Accreditation Body (CMMC-AB) is starting to approve Certified 3rd Party Assessor Organizations (C3PAO) as authorized C3PAOs.
+At the same time, the Cybersecurity Maturity Model Certification Accreditation Body (CMMC-AB) is starting to approve Certified 3rd Party Assessor Organizations (C3PAO) as authorized C3PAOs.
 As more candidate C3PAOs become authorized C3PAOs, Organizations Seeking Compliance (OSC) will be able to step up their compliance efforts and get a CMMC assessment.